Real-time speech recognition systems with automatic language detection

 Conclusion

-By adding translation or TTS on top of this system, a real-time multilingual translation system without language settings can be built.
+Adding translation or TTS on top yields a real-time multilingual system without explicit language settings.
+It is MVP-level but technically feasible.